ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/service-orchestration.md

     };
     ```

+    The `PatientWithCardNo` record uses [record type inclusion](https://ballerina.io/learn/by-example/type-inclusion-for-records/) to include all the fields from the `Patient` record along with the `cardNo` field.

     > **Note:**
     > While it is possible to work with the JSON payload directly, using record types offers several advantages including enhanced type safety, data validation, and better tooling experience (e.g., completion).

     > **Note:**
     > When the fields of the JSON objects are expected to be exactly those specified in the sample payload, the generated records can be updated to be [closed records](https://ballerina.io/learn/by-example/controlling-openness/), which would indicate that no other fields are allowed or expected.

-4. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, makes calls to the backend services to retrieve relevant details, and responds to the client.
+4. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, makes calls to the backend services to make an appointment, and responds to the client.

     - Open the [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code.